andre-lichtsteiner/ModelComparison/documentation.md

 - a logger which records the beta and U values as often as you wish
 - a tool which uses the recorded beta and U values to estimate the Bayes factor

-You must specify the first three of these to be used within your BEAST XML file or the run will not result in a comparison of the two models.

 ## BEAST Objects
 <div class="beast_object">
 <h3><span class='class_path'>beast.math.distributions.</span><span class="class_name">ModelComparisonDistribution</span></h3>